 The exploration problem has been widely studied also in RL but minimax optimal algorithms have not been provided for all the settings.
-For any finite-horizon time-inhomogeneous MDP with $S$ states, $A$ actions and horizon $H$, the minimax regret lower bound is $\Omega(\sqrt{H^3 SAT})$~\citep{jaksch2010near,azar2017minimax,jin2018q}, where $T$ denotes the number of episodes.
+For any finite-horizon time-inhomogeneous MDP with $S$ states, $A$ actions and horizon $H$, the minimax regret lower bound is $\Omega(\sqrt{H^3 SAT})$~\citep{DominguesMKV21}, where $T$ denotes the number of episodes.
 For any time-inhomogeneous low-rank MDP with $d$-dimensional linear representation, the lower-bound is $\Omega(\sqrt{d^2H^3T})$~\citep[][Remark 5.8]{Zhou2020nearly}.
-While several minimax optimal algorithms have been provided for tabular MDPs~\citep[e.g.][]{azar2017minimax,ZanetteB19,zhang2020reinforcement,Zhang0J20,menard2021ucbmq}, the gap between upper bound and lower bound is still open in low-rank MDPs, where LSVI-UCB~\citep{jin2020provably} attains a $\widetilde{O}(\sqrt{d^3H^4T})$, while ELEANOR~\citep{Zanette2020low} improves to $\widetilde{O}(\sqrt{d^2H^4T})$ at the cost of being computationally intractable.
+While several minimax optimal algorithms have been provided for tabular MDPs~\citep[e.g.][]{azar2017minimax,ZanetteB19,zhang2020reinforcement,Zhang0J20,menard2021ucbmq}, the gap between upper bound and lower bound is still open in low-rank MDPs, where LSVI-UCB~\citep{jin2020provably} attains a $\widetilde{O}(\sqrt{d^3H^4T})$, while ELEANOR~\citep{Zanette2020low} improves to $\widetilde{O}(\sqrt{d^2H^4T})$.